The Best Sandwiches In MiamiMiami is a sandwich city, and here is our starting lineup.

 Like putting down your phone or petting a dog, a sandwich is never a bad idea.
 Especially the ones on this guide.
-These are our favorite sandwiches in Miami, and they’ve been there for us through miserable Wednesdays, late-night meals, and every other occasion where we needed bread expeditiously.
-They range from the classic pan con minuta to the simple BLT - but one thing they all have in common is our unwavering love.
-And, well, they’re all sandwiches.
+These are our favorite sandwiches in Miami, and they’ve been there for us through miserable Wednesdays, late-night meals, and every other occasion where we needed some form of bread-hugging delicious ingredients.

 Smoked Turkey BLT

 Ever since Hometown Barbecue opened in Miami, people have been telling us to try the smoked turkey BLT.
 We usually nod politely before proceeding to order ribs or brisket, but when we finally decided to give it a try, we felt like writing a heartfelt apology to all the people we ignored.
 You all were right—this sandwich is amazing.
 The turkey is smoky and so much juicer than the Thanksgiving birds we’ve consumed over the years.
 It’s served on Tempur-Pedic soft pullman bread and comes with an “avocado mayo” that is our new favorite condiment.
 And now we will be the ones begging strangers to order this.